-Questions on the College Mathematics exam require candidates to demonstrate the following abilities in the approximate proportions indicated.
+Questions on the College Mathematics examination require candidates to demonstrate the following abilities in the approximate proportions indicated:

-- Solving routine, straightforward problems (about 50% of the exam) - Solving nonroutine problems requiring an understanding of concepts and the application of skills and concepts (about 50% of the exam)
+- Solving routine, straightforward problems (about 50% of the examination) - Solving nonroutine problems requiring an understanding of concepts and the application of skills and concepts (about 50% of the examination)

-The subject matter of the College Mathematics exam is drawn from the following topics.
-The percentages next to the main topics indicate the approximate percentage of exam guestions on each topic.
+The subject matter of the College Mathematics examination is drawn from the following topics.
+The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.

-20% ALGEBRA AND FUNCTIONS
+20% ALGEBRA AND FUNCTIONS1

-- Solving equations, linear inequalities, and systems of linear equations by analytic and graphical methods - Interpretation, representation, and evaluation of functions: numerical, graphical, symbolic, and descriptive methods - Graphs of functions: translations, horizontal and vertical reflections, and symmetry about the x-axis, the y-axis, and the origin - Linear and exponential growth - Applications - Types of functions that will be considered are linear, polynomial, radical, exponential, logarithmic, and piecewise defined.
+- Solving equations, linear inequalities, and systems of linear equations by analytic and graphical methods - Interpretation, representation, and evaluation of functions: numerical, graphical, symbolic, and descriptive methods - Graphs of functions: translations, horizontal and vertical reflections, and symmetry about the x-axis, the y-axis, and the origin - Linear and exponential growth - Applications